sulu/sulu-docs/reference/content-types/single_snippet_selection.rst

 Allows to select a single snippet.
 Snippets are reusable pieces of content that can be included on multiple pages.

+Currently this content type does not support multiple areas and types.

 Parameters
 ----------